The Impact of Positive Peer Models on Social Skills Development in ASD

 Peer-Mediated Instruction and Intervention (PMII) is recognized as an evidence-based practice that has shown positive impacts on the social skills of children with ASD.
 Such interventions not only improve social interactions but also promote positive attitudes and understanding among typically developing peers.

 To prepare children for successful social exchanges, strategies like visual supports, social stories, and video modeling are frequently employed.
-These tools help children understand social cues, expectations, and routines, thereby reducing anxiety and increasing engagement.
+These tools help children understand social cues, expectations, and routines, which reduces anxiety and increases engagement.
+When anxiety or big reactions are the real barrier to joining in, our BCBAs work on managing those feelings directly so a child can stay present long enough to practice.

 Supporting individual motivation is another crucial element.
 Incorporating positive reinforcement, recognizing personal interests, and designing engaging activities make social interactions more appealing and meaningful for children with ASD.